 Young adults (in particular those ages 18-24) are especially prone to experience these “distracted walking” encounters.
 Teenagers are now at the greatest risk for being killed or injured in traffic accidents as pedestrians.
 They have a death rate twice that of younger children and account for half of all child pedestrian deaths.
 Following are safety tips specifically for teens:

-Teens aren’t along when it comes to distracted walking accidents.
+Teens aren’t alone when it comes to distracted walking accidents.
 According to statistics from Loyola University Health System, senior citizens make up 13 percent of the population, but account for 23 percent of all pedestrian fatalities.
 Following are pedestrian safety tips specifically for older adults.

 Tips that all pedestrians are wise to follow include: